mjordan/islandora_scg/README.md

 Islandora Sample Content Generator provides several options for creating newspaper content.

-* You can generate and load newspapers (e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperCModel --parent=islandora:newspaper_collection --namespace=islandora` will generate and load 2 newspapers in the collection with PID "islandora:newspaper_collection")
+* You can generate and load newspapers, e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperCModel --parent=islandora:newspaper_collection --namespace=islandora` will generate and load 2 newspapers in the collection with PID "islandora:newspaper_collection"
-* You can generate and load issues into an existing newspaper (e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperPageCModel --parent=testing:62 --namespace=testing` will generate and load two issues into the existing newspaper with PID "testing:62")
+* You can generate and load issues into an existing newspaper, e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperPageCModel --parent=testing:62 --namespace=testing` will generate and load two issues into the existing newspaper with PID "testing:62"
-* You can generate and load newspapers and populate each one with issues at the same time (e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperCModel --parent=islandora:newspaper_collection --namespace=islandora --quantity_newspaper_issues=4` will generate and load 2 newspapers into the collection with PID "islandora_newspaper_collection" and also generate and load 4 issues into each)
+* You can generate and load newspapers and populate each one with issues at the same time, e.g., `drush iscgl --user=admin --quantity=2 --content_model=islandora:newspaperCModel --parent=islandora:newspaper_collection --namespace=islandora --quantity_newspaper_issues=4` will generate and load 2 newspapers into the collection with PID "islandora_newspaper_collection" and also generate and load 4 issues into each

 Be careful with the last option, since high values in the `--quantity` and `--quantity_newspaper_issues` parameters can add up to a lot of batch generating and loading.